APT47/OpenReport-Base/README.md

 - Text
 - Headings
-- Tables (with captions)
+- Tables (with captions) *— available with Pro and Fabric plans*
-- Figures (with captions)
+- Figures (with captions) *— available with Pro and Fabric plans*
 - Mathematical expressions
 - Bullet lists
-- External Word files
+- External Word files *— available with Pro and Fabric plans*
 - Automatically generated:
   - Table of contents
   - List of figures
   - List of tables

 A valid YAML file must contain 'document', 'name', and 'structure' keys.
 For example: